PeerDiego/py-website/README.md

 - Memory usage is reasonable for most applications
 - The chat interface remains responsive during Python execution

-Enjoy coding Python in the browser! 🐍✨
+Enjoy surviving Monday in the browser! 🐍🎮